ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/09/pgs_ss23_09_mircea.md

 I really liked the look but I couldn't fix the meshes from colliding weirdly to each other even if I tried several tutorials on the topic.

-That's where googleing took me to the Procedural Foliage Tool from Unreal, which is was very interesting to explore.
+That's where google-ing took me to the Procedural Foliage Tool from Unreal, which is was very interesting to explore.
 With this I created an environment that has several trees and pillows from different sizes, some tree barks "dressed" in pillow cloth on a landscape.
 It was a very nice flow, but, I don't feel you can have too much control on the way things are displayed.
 However, for my landscape and pillow world, was good enough, as I could play with density and sizes:

 some small pillows around trees: